DavidAce/EMC-New/README.md

 ## Constants
-See the file "constants.h".
+See the file `constants.h`.
 In particular, the variable "int generations" controls the maximum duration of the simulation (default 500000).